 - Diagnostic criteria for iron deficiency depend on the level of inflammation.
-In patients without clinical, endoscopic, or biochemical evidence of active disease, serum ferritin < 30 $\mu g/L$ is an appropriate criterion.
-In the presence of inflammation, a serum ferritin up to 100 μg/L may still be consistent with iron deficiency - In the presence of biochemical or clinical evidence of inflammation, the diagnostic criteria for anemia of chronic disease (ACD) are a serum ferritin > 100 μg/L and TfS < 20%.
-If the serum ferritin level is between 30 and 100 μg/L, a combination of true iron deficiency and ACD is likely. - Iron supplementation is recommended in all inflammatory bowel disease (IBD) patients when iron deficiency anemia (IDA) is present. - The goal of iron supplementation is to normalize hemoglobin levels and iron stores. - Intravenous iron should be considered as first line treatment in patients with clinically active IBD, with previous intolerance to oral iron, with hemoglobin below 10g/dL, and in patients who need erythropoiesis-stimulating agents (ESAs).
+In patients without clinical, endoscopic, or biochemical evidence of active disease, serum ferritin < 30 μg/L is an appropriate criterion.
+In the presence of inflammation, a serum ferritin up to 100 μg/L may still be consistent with iron deficiency. - In the presence of biochemical or clinical evidence of inflammation, the diagnostic criteria for anemia of chronic disease (ACD) are a serum ferritin > 100 μg/L and TfS < 20%.
+If the serum ferritin level is between 30 and 100 μg/L, a combination of true iron deficiency and ACD is likely. - Iron supplementation is recommended in all inflammatory bowel disease (IBD) patients when iron deficiency anemia (IDA) is present. - The goal of iron supplementation is to normalize hemoglobin levels and iron stores. - Intravenous iron should be considered as first line treatment in patients with clinically active IBD, with previous intolerance to oral iron, with hemoglobin below 10g/dL, and in patients who need erythropoiesis-stimulating agents (ESAs). - Oral iron is effective in patients with IBD and may be used in patients with mild anemia, whose disease is clinically inactive, and who have not been previously intolerant to oral iron. - No more than 100mg elemental iron per day is recommended in patients with IBD.